furybee/chrome-tab-modifier/docs/store_description.md

 - Enforce unique tabs (auto-close duplicates)
 - Mute noisy tabs

-🍯 Tab Hive - Auto-Close Inactive Tabs (NEW!)
+🍯 Tab Hive - Auto-Close Inactive Tabs
 - Automatically close tabs after period of inactivity
 - Save closed tabs for easy restoration
 - Search and restore from the side panel
 - Grouped by domain for better organization

-🌐 Side Panel Integration (NEW!)
+🌐 Side Panel Integration
 - Quick access to add rules
 - Browse and restore closed tabs
 - Real-time tab management

+🔍 Spot Search - Quick Tab & Bookmark Finder
+- Instant search across all open tabs and bookmarks with Alt+Shift+E (or Cmd+Shift+E on Mac)
+- Real-time filtering as you type - search by title, URL, or tab group name
+- Keyboard navigation - use arrow keys (↑↓) to navigate, Enter to select, Escape to close

+🪟 Windows Merger
+- Merge all browser windows into one with Alt+Shift+W (or Cmd+Shift+W on Mac)
+- Also accessible via right-click context menu

 ⚡ Performance Mode
 - Lightweight mode for specific domains